aws-samples/busy-engineers-encryption-sdk/docs/index.rst

     exercises/1-kms_encryption.rst
     exercises/2-encryption_sdk.rst
     exercises/3-caching.rst
+    cleaning-up.rst

 Getting started
 ***************

-Instructions on how to set up (and to shut down) the example application can be found in :ref:`Environment Setup`.
+Instructions on how to set up the example application can be found in :ref:`Environment Setup`.

+When you are done with your experimentation, instructions to clean up the application are found in :ref:`Cleaning up`.

 List of exercises
 *****************